guychouk/simple-isomorphic-webapp/README.md

 This is a demo of an isomorphic JS app which generates 10K users and presents them in a table.

-The REST API was built with Node.js + Express ❤️.
+The REST API is built with Node.js + Express ❤️.

 The users are generated via a REST call to the server, and are stored in MongoDB.